rorymmclean/bologna/readme.md

 `docker run --name redisdb -p 6379:6379 redis:latest` should be sufficient to give you a Redis database.
 Note the IP address and the port if you changed off the default port.

-For every server that will be running the app should have two environmental variables set:
+For every server that will be running the app should have three environmental variables set:
 **SB_IP** is the Redis IP address address.
 If not set it will default to localhost.
 **SB_PORT** is the Redis port address.
-If not set it will default to 6379
+If not set it will default to 6379 **SB_STATS** is the wait time on the stats collection.
+If not set it will default to "10" seconds

 On each server you must run a stats collecting program.
 There are two alternatives. *stats_linux.js* uses the Linux tool IOSTAT to collect metrics.
 You may have to install IOSTAT on your Linus server before you start. *stats.js* collects metrics using the node module *systeminformation* and will work on other platforms.